Gembu, Nigeria: People

 Originally, the only inhabitants of Bommi were the 'Bom-bo' or Tungbo Clan of the Mambilla.
 They constitute the true Bommi people.
 The Bommi are the central group of the wide Tungbo which include the Mbubo, Ngebo (from Lenge to as far northwest as Tumbuà, Jimau, Nasò, Ngùng, Yénájù Plain, and Furrmi), Gulkal, Mverip, Kwubo, and their Saan Cradle from which point they all expanded.
 Splinters from the Tungbo are also to be found in Liimila (Mbamnga), Mvurr (Warwar), Tem, Niggi, and Ngunochin.
 Today, Bommi Town (Gembu), being the headquarters of a Local Government Area, has attracted a population diverse in ethnic makeup, which has resulted in the town taking a cosmopolitan shape.
 People coming from different parts of Nigeria have made the town their home.
 Cameroonian immigrants can also be found in the town.
-The local government area, known as "Mambilla" throughout its ancient and contemporary history, was renamed "Sardauna" by the then Col. Jega, related to the "Sardauna of Sokoto" Ahmadu Bello, when he came as Military Governor of former Gongola State in 1976.
-This misnomer was quashed in the Second Republic (1979-1983) and the ancient name of "Mambilla" was restored.
-However, on his second coming in 1984, Jega arbitrarily re-imposed the name "Sardauna", a chieftaincy title, on this Local Government Area (previously successively known as "Mamberre" Highlands in precolonial times, "Mambilla Landschaft" in German times, and "Mambilla Area", "Mambilla District", "Mambilla-Gashaka Native Authority", "Mambilla Division" and "Mambilla Local Authority" in British and post-British times).
+The local government area, known as "Mambilla" throughout its ancient and contemporary history, was renamed "Sardauna" by the then Col. Jega (related to the "Sardauna of Sokoto" Ahmadu Bello), when he came as Military Governor of former Gongola State in 1976.
+This misnomer was quashed in the Second Republic (1979-1983) and the ancient and original name of "Mambilla" was restored.
+However, on his second coming in 1984, Jega arbitrarily re-imposed the name "Sardauna", a chieftaincy title, on this Local Government Area (previously successively known as "Mamberre" Highlands in ancient times, "Mambilla Landschaft" and "Mambilla Gebirge" in German times, and "Mambilla Area", "Mambilla District", "Mambilla-Gashaka Native Authority", "Mambilla Division" and "Mambilla Local Authority" in British and post-British times).
 Jega imposed the misnomer of "Sardauna" notwithstanding that it was unhistorical and non-autochthonous.
-It is why Mubi, Ganye, Toungo, Michika and all other areas formerly known as "Sardauna Province" resumed the use of their proper and autochthonous names.
+Mubi, Ganye, Toungo, Michika and all other areas formerly known as "Sardauna Province" have since resumed the use of their former, proper and autochthonous names to avoid a distortion of their history and identity.

-The Mambila people make up the largest single ethnic group in the town, followed by the Kaka, and then the Hausa-Fulanis, the main cattle rearers of the plateau.
+The Mambila people make up the largest single ethnic group in the town, followed by the Yamba Group (Locally Known as Kaka), and then the Hausa–Fulanis, the main cattle rearers of the plateau.
 The Mambilla people, the denizens of this Plateau, were the only inhabitants of the town until colonial rule set in.
 They are thought to have been in this region for the past five millennia.
 On the other hand, the first Kaka (Yamba) probably arrived the Plateau in "early German times" but remained unnoticed until 1928, while the first isolated grazing visits by the Fulani nomads were in the late 1920s.
 According to Percival, "No Fulani settled on the Mambilla Plateau until after the British occupation".
 It is estimated that 85% of the Mambilla Plateau is composed of the Mambilla Group and these number over 500,000 worldwide.
-There are also several minor groups, mainly businessmen and women from other parts of Nigeria and Cameroon, who can be found doing business in the Mambilla Plateau, such as the Igbos, Hausas, Bansos, and Kambus.
+There are also several minor groups, mainly businessmen and women from other parts of Nigeria and Cameroon, who can be found doing business in the Mambilla Plateau, Igbos, Hausas, Bansos, and Kambus.